 Energy and materials for the Futures

-Energies and Materials for Futures (EMF) is one of the five Majors that the Mathematical Modelling speciality offers.
+Energies and Materials for Futures (EMF) is one of the six Majors that the Mathematical Modelling speciality offers.
 It is the second year of the Masters degree in "Mathematics and its Applications".

 Energy production, as well as the use of all sorts of conventional and alternative energy sources, will soon require a reinforcement of basic and applied research.
 Conventional energy can refer to hydropower, nuclear fission, oil, etc. Alternative energy can mean nuclear fusion, wind, photovoltaic, etc. In all these fields it is necessary to take into account complex phenomena such as modelling in the form of systems of partial differential equations (PDE) and their numerical resolutions are critical for progress in scientific research.

 Likewise, the development of new chemical compounds and new materials (micro and nanostructured composite materials, graphene and carbon nanotubes, biomaterials, metamaterials, intelligent materials, etc.) has produced spectacular progress in all areas of engineering.
 This research is also increasingly based on the numerical simulation of models involving PDEs, as well as on stochastic models.